-Some gym owners and personal trainers have turned to online training sessions to make up the shortfall in revenue following the requirement for their workplaces to close.
-Restaurants have turned to delivery and takeaway offerings.
+Some gym owners and personal trainers are offering online training sessions to make up the shortfall in revenue following the requirement for their workplaces to close.
+Meanwhile, numerous restaurants and pubs are providing delivery and takeaway offerings.

 In both cases, these pivots could be kept in place when their establishments are open again, providing additional revenue streams.

-And you may find a new opportunity opens up – companies that sell face coverings, for example, are likely to see an uptick in demand following government guidance for people to start wearing them if they go to certain shops or travel on public transport.
+And you may find a new opportunity opens up – companies that sell face coverings, for example, may have seen an uptick in demand following government guidance for people to wear them in shops (in England, from 24 July 2020, and Scotland) if they travel on public transport.

 Fashion businesses that don’t already sell them could look at the possibility of selling their own face coverings.